Student Handbook: Section 7: Academic Policies

-When a faculty member determines a violation of academic honesty has occurred, he/she will first notify the student in writing.
-A copy of this letter, together with a written description of the case with supporting evidence will also be submitted to the Associate Vice President for Academic Affairs (Associate Dean of the College).
+When a faculty member determines a violation of academic honesty has occurred, they will first notify the student in writing.
+A copy of this letter, together with a written description of the case with supporting evidence will also be submitted to the Assistant Vice President for Student Success (AVPSS).
 Should there be no additional notifications of academic dishonesty, the initial record will be destroyed one year after the student's graduation from Daemen College.

 - A student with questions or complaints about an assigned final course grade shall first discuss the matter with the course instructor within 30 days of the posting of the grade.
 In the event of the serious illness or absence from Western New York (or other instructional site vicinity) of either the student or the faculty member, an extension may be granted by the appropriate divisional dean.
 The instructor is expected to provide an appropriate explanation of the student's grade and, if the student's appeal is meritorious, to be willing to change the grade.